pootsbook/crossingtherubicon/_posts/2021-03-29-hypertext-dsl-template-variables-helpers-2.md

 My curiosity got the better of me, as it often does, and I wanted to see how Markaby, a partial inspiration for this templating approach, accomplished the same goal.

-In the `Markaby::Builder` class, which is analogous to the `Hypertext::DSL` class (or module, in my variation) the `initialize` method takes both variables and a helper object as parameters, in addition to the template block to be evaluated, assigning them both to instance variables.
+In the `Markaby::Builder` class, which is analogous to the `Hypertext::DSL` class (or module, in my variation) the `initialize` method takes both variables and a helper object as parameters in addition to the template block to be evaluated, assigning them both to instance variables.

 ```
 module Markaby